Dr Robert Battisti | Clinical Psychologist | BPsych (Hons), PhD (Clinical Psychology) MACPA

 Daniel’s practice is grounded in the belief that everyone deserves access to high-quality, compassionate support and has the capacity to change.
 He completed his doctoral research on public attitudes, knowledge and beliefs about anxiety disorders, at the University of Sydney.

-Angie is a Registered Psychologist and Clinical Psychology Registrar.
-She holds an Honours degree in Psychology from the University of Sydney where she is presently completing a combined Doctor of Clinical Psychology/PhD.
-Angie has research and clinical expertise in the relationship between mental health and chronic disease and has published academic articles and presented at international conferences on this topic.
+Angie has research and clinical expertise in the relationship between mental health and chronic disease and has published academic articles and presented internationally on this topic.
 This is particularly in the areas of kidney disease and transplantation.
-She also has interest and expertise in the areas of disordered eating, family therapy and gender identity.
+She also has interest and expertise in the areas of disordered eating, gender identity and other chronic conditions (e.g. vestibular migraine, pain, chronic fatigue syndrome).